On the role of fractional Brownian motion in models of chemotaxis and stochastic gradient ascent: Mathematical framework

 As discussed in the introduction, in this paper we are concerned with cell motility models in which the position $\mathbf{X}_t$ of a motile cell is driven by a combination of the gradient of a chemoattractant and a fractional Brownian motion with Hurst index $H$.
 Accordingly, $\mathbf{X}_t$ satisfies the following initial value problem:

-Here, for all $t \geq 0$, the function $\chi(\,\cdot\,)$ is non-negative and represents chemotactic sensitivity, while $\mathbf{\Sigma}(\,\cdot\,)$ denotes an $n \times n$ diffusion tensor.
+Here, for all $t \geq 0$, the function $\chi(\,\cdot\,)$ is non-negative and represents chemotactic sensitivity, while $\mathbf{\Sigma}(\,\cdot\,)$ denotes an $n \times n$ noise amplitude matrix.
 The process $\mathbf{W}_t^H$ is a vector-valued fractional Brownian motion, whose components are independent scalar fractional Brownian motions with common Hurst index $H$.
 When $H = 1/2$, the stochastic differential $d_{}\mathbf{W}_t^H$ corresponds to white noise.
 In this work, we focus on the case $H > 1/2$, which corresponds to noise with positive temporal autocorrelation~\cite{Mishura:2017}.

 Equation \eqref{SDE1} is typically interpreted in its weak form as the integral equation

 The definition of the stochastic integral in Eq.~\eqref{SDE2} depends on the value of the Hurst index $H$.
 When $H < 1/2$, the integral is typically defined using tools from Malliavin calculus \cite{Decreusefond}.
 When $H = 1/2$, Eq.~\eqref{SDE2} is interpreted in the sense of the It\^o integral \cite{Oksendal}.
 In the case of interest for this paper, $H > 1/2$, one can take advantage of the pathwise regularity of $\mathbf{W}^H_t$ to define the stochastic integral as a Young integral; see \cite{Nourdin:2012} for further details.
 A well-developed theoretical framework ensures the existence and uniqueness of solutions to Eq.~\eqref{SDE2}; see \cite{Nourdin:2012,Mishura:2008}.